googleapis/releasetool/README.md

 Once the PR has been approved and merged, you can run `releasetool tag` from anywhere in the repository to tag the commit and start CI.

+If you need to change the GitHub API token associated with releasetool, run `releasetool reset`.
+This will delete the existing token.
+The next time you run `releasetool start` you will be prompted to enter a new token.